best co2 laser cutter

 What Is a CO2 Laser Cutter?

-CO2 lasers are gas lasers that run electricity through a tube filled with a gas mixture to produce invisible light beams.
-These beams are then amplified using mirrors to concentrate the beam, resulting in a powerful laser that can cut and engrave a variety of materials.
-The gas mixture is typically made up of carbon dioxide, hydrogen, nitrogen, and helium, and is perfect for cutting and engraving wood, paper, acrylics, leather, fabrics, and even food.
+These beams are amplified using mirrors to concentrate the beam, resulting in a powerful laser that can cut and engrave a variety of materials.
+The gas mixture is typically made up of carbon dioxide, hydrogen, nitrogen, and helium.

 They aren’t best for strong metals or metallics, although some models handle sheets of aluminum and other non-ferrous metals.
 Some users try to increase the power of the CO2 laser cutter by increasing oxygen content, but this is only done on machines built to handle such enhancements, and should only be done by a professional.